snarkhunter/oofcanvas/manual.md

     * Type "c" to start the configuration.

-    * Use the arrow keys to move between fields.
-To change a field, hit
-      <return> and use the arrow keys or type a value.
-To select your
-      changes, hit <return>.
-Search for a field by typing `/`.
-      Toggle advanced options by typing `t`.
+    * Use the up and down arrow keys to move between fields.
+To change a text field, press return and type a value.
+You can use the left and right arrow keys to move around within the existing txt.
+To accept your changes, press return.
+To discard your changes, press escape.
+To toggle a boolean (ON/OFF) field, press return.
+In a field that takes a preset list of values, the left and right arrow keys cycle through the possibilities.

     * Make sure `CMAKE_BUILD_TYPE` is set to "Release".

     * Change `CMAKE_INSTALL_PREFIX` to the location where you want OOFCanvas to be installed.
+If you're installing into an Anaconda enviroment named `OOF2, set `CMAKE_INSTALL_PREFIX` to `/home/username/Anaconda3/envs/OOF2`, where `/home/username` is your home directory.

       The library files will be installed into `<prefix>/lib`, the headers into `<prefix>/include/oofcanvas/` and the python files into `<prefix>/lib/pythonX.Y/site-packages/oofcanvas/`.

-    * Set `OOFCANVAS_USE_IMAGEMAGICK` to "ON" if you want to be able to use the ImageMagick library to load image files into the canvas.

-    * Set `OOFCANVAS_USE_NUMPY` to "ON" if you want to be able to display images contained in NumPy arrays.
-This feature is not currently recommended if you're using OOFCanvas with OOF2.

     * Set `PYTHON_API` to Python2 or Python3 if you want to generate
       the Python interface for OOFCanvas.
 Set it to None if you don't need Python.
 Leave it at Python3 if you're using OOFCanvas with OOF2.

     * If you're using Python3, set `DESIRED_PYTHONVERSION` to the
       Python3 version number.
+Make sure it's the same version number that you used when installing the OOFCanvas prerequisites.

     * Set `DESIRED_SWIGVERSION` to the version of swig that you have.

+    * Set `OOFCANVAS_USE_IMAGEMAGICK` to `ON` if you want to be able to use the ImageMagick library to load image files into the canvas.

+    * If you want to be able to display images contained in NumPy arrays, set `OOFCANVAS_USE_NUMPY` to `ON`.
+You will first need to enable advanced settings by typing "t".
+This feature is not currently recommended if you're using OOFCanvas with OOF2.

     * Type "c" again to re-configure.